apache/nuttx/configs/ez80f910200zco/README.txt

     This configuration is used for testing the eZ80F91 EMAC driver.
 It builds examples/nettest.
 See examples/README.txt for more information about nettest.

+poll
+    This configuration is also used for testing the eZ80F91 EMAC driver.
+It builds examples/poll.
+See examples/README.txt for more information about the poll test.

 Check out any README.txt files in these <sub-directory>s.